-AME Assisted - All Classes - Sleep Apnea
+AME Assisted - All Classes - Sleep Apnea/Obstructive Sleep Apnea (OSA)

-Examiners may re-issue an airman medical certificate under the provisions of an Authorization, if the applicant provides the following:
+Examiners may re-issue an airman medical certificate to airmen currently on an AASI for OSA if the airman provides the following:

-The Examiner must defer to the AMCD or Region if:
+Defer to the AMCD or the Region for further review if:

 - Concerns about adequacy of therapy or non-compliance;

 - Significant weight gain or development of conditions known to be co-morbid with OSA (e.g., diabetes mellitus, hypertension treated with more than two medications, atrial fibrillation, etc).

 Note: The Examiner may request AMCD review to discontinue the AASI if there are indications that the airman no longer has OSA (e.g., significant weight loss and a negative study or surgical intervention followed by 3 years of symptom abatement and absence of significant weight gain or co-morbid conditions).
 In most cases, a follow-up sleep study will be required to remove the AASI.